Ukrainian refugee crisis: Turkey

 On 3 March, Turkey announced that 20,000 Ukrainian refugees had entered Turkey since the Russian invasion.
 Interior Minister Süleyman Soylu said that Turkey was glad to welcome them.
-By March 8, official figures put the number of Ukrainian refugees in the country at 20,550, of whom 551 were of Crimean Tatar or Meskhetian Turk origin.
+By 8 March, official figures put the number of Ukrainian refugees in the country at 20,550, of whom 551 were of Crimean Tatar or Meskhetian Turk origin.
 The Ukrainian winner of the 2016 Eurovision Song Contest, Jamala, who is of Crimean Tatar origin, also sought refuge in Turkey.
 By 23 March, the number of Ukrainian refugees had risen above 58,000.
 As of 25 April, the number of Ukrainian refugees in Turkey exceeded 85,000.

 United States

-The United States announced on 4 March that Ukrainians would be provided Temporary Protected Status.
+The United States announced on 4 March 2022, that Ukrainians would be provided Temporary Protected Status.
 This was estimated to impact 30,000 Ukrainian nationals in the United States.
-On 24 March, US President Biden announced that up to 100,000 Ukrainian refugees would be accepted into the United States; especially, focusing on those with family already in the country.
+On 24 March 2022, US President Biden announced that up to 100,000 Ukrainian refugees would be accepted into the United States; especially, focusing on those with family already in the country.
 As of June 2022, only 300 Ukrainians had been resettled under the U.S. Refugee Admissions Program, and most Ukrainian refugees came to the United States on visas they held or by crossing the U.S.-Mexico border.
 By late 2022 approximately 85,000 Ukrainians had utilized the "Uniting for Ukraine" program which allows refugees with an American sponsor to remain in America for two years.
-On 21 December 2022, President Joe Biden announced during his meeting with Volodymyr Zelenskyy that the U.S had accepted roughly 221,000 Ukrainian refugees via earlier Title 42 encounters, Uniting for Ukraine and other organisations.
+On 21 December 2022, President Joe Biden announced during his meeting with Volodymyr Zelenskyy that the U.S. had accepted roughly 221,000 Ukrainian refugees via earlier Title 42 encounters, Uniting for Ukraine and other organisations.
+On 18 August 2023, the Biden administration announced it would extend Temporary Protected Status from 19 October 2023, to 19 April 2025.
+In January 2025, President Biden's administration extended Temporary Protected Status for Ukrainians until October 2026.
+However, this temporary protection is only available to Ukrainians who had arrived in the US by August 2023.